kyma-project/telemetry-manager/docs/user/04-metrics.md

   token: Bearer YYY
 ```

-### Step 5: Rotate the Secret
+### Step 3: Rotate the Secret

 Telemetry Manager continuously watches the Secret referenced with the **secretKeyRef** construct.
 You can update the Secret’s values, and Telemetry Manager detects the changes and applies the new Secret to the setup.
 If you use a Secret owned by the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator), you can configure an automated rotation using a `credentialsRotationPolicy` with a specific `rotationFrequency` and don’t have to intervene manually.

-### Step 6: Activate Prometheus-based metrics
+### Step 4: Activate Prometheus-based metrics

 > **NOTE:** For the following approach, you must have instrumented your application using a library like the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), with a port in your workload exposed serving as a Prometheus metrics endpoint.

-To enable collection of Prometheus-based metrics, define a MetricPipeline that has Prometheus enabled as input:
+To enable collection of Prometheus-based metrics, define a MetricPipeline that has the `prometheus` section enabled as input:
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: MetricPipeline